3pillarlabs/ios-horizontalmenu/README.md

 }
 ```

-and now should be able to have the menu visible in your application.
+and now you have the menu visible in your application.

 ## Installation

-Currently we support iOS 9.0 and later.
+Available in iOS 9.0 and later.

 Choose your preffered dependency manager: